 More coastal cottage decor ideas

-To bring a sense of coastal cottage style to your home, turn to the source.
+To bring a sense of seaside cottage style to your home, turn to the source.
 Cape Cod coastal style usually features lots of natural light and a few nautical touches.
-Blue and white provides a crisp, clean palette for decorating in coastal style .
+Blue and white provides a crisp, clean palette for coastal decorating.

 You don’t have to worry about covering the walls of your cottage kitchen with lighthouse wallpaper to have a coastal look!
 Keep things breezy and simple by dressing a coastal kitchen with tablecloths, cafe curtains, and kitchen towels.